-In 2017, Adrian was awarded two Mexican Fellowships (CONACyT and SECTEI) to conduct postdoctoral research with Professor Craig Winstanley at the Institute of Infection and Global Health of the University of Liverpool, where he researched bacteriophages and plasmids of the human pathogen Pseudomonas aeruginosa.
+Adrian was awarded two Mexican Fellowships (CONACyT and SECTEI) to conduct postdoctoral research with Professor Craig Winstanley at the Institute of Infection and Global Health of the University of Liverpool, where he researched bacteriophages and plasmids of the human pathogen Pseudomonas aeruginosa.
 He then moved to the Wellcome Genome Campus, Cambridge, in 2020 to take a joint appointment as a Research Fellow in the European Bioinformatics Institute (EMBL-EBI) and the Sanger Institute, through a prestigious ESPOD Fellowship.
-Adrian is part of the Zamin Iqbal and Nick Thomson groups and his main project combines state-of-the-art experimental and computational approaches to investigate the evolution of plasmids and antibiotics resistance.
+Adrian is part of the Zamin Iqbal and Nick Thomson groups, and his main project combines state-of-the-art experimental and computational approaches to investigate the evolution of plasmids and antibiotic resistance.
 Adrian was elected as a Junior Research Fellow at Wolfson College in 2021.